crockpotveggies/crockpotveggies.github.io/_posts/2015-02-09-automating-tinder-with-eigenfaces.md

   }

   /**
-   * Computes the EigenFaces matrix for a dataset of Eigen vectors and a diff matrix.
+   * Computes the EigenFaces matrix for a dataset of Eigenvectors and a diff matrix.
    * @param eigenVectors
    * @param diffMatrix
    */